IT Consultants sitting around a conference room table looking at a laptop screen

 But IT risk isn’t linear.
 It compounds quietly:

-• Security gaps remain invisible—until they’re exploited
+• Security gaps remain invisible.
+Until hackers exploit them.

-• Poor processes work—until the business is under stress
+• Poor processes work.
+Until the business is under stress.

 1. Because IT Risk Is Often Invisible Until Failure